jonnonz1/nz-statute-book/acts/public/1986/commerce-act-1986.md

 (5) A supplier may not be liable to more than 1 pecuniary penalty in respect of the same conduct.
 (6) Proceedings under this section may be commenced at any time within 3 years after the contravention occurred.

-### 87A Compensation for contravention of price-quality requirement
+### 87A Compensation for contravention of price-quality, quality, or performance requirement
-(1) If the court orders a person to pay a pecuniary penalty under section 87 in respect of the contravention of a price-quality requirement, the court may, in addition, order the person to pay compensation to any person who has suffered, or is likely to suffer, loss or damage as a result of the contravention (an aggrieved person).
+(1) If the court orders a person to pay a pecuniary penalty under section 87 in respect of the contravention of a price-quality, quality, or performance requirement, the court may, in addition, order the person to pay compensation to any person who has suffered, or is likely to suffer, loss or damage as a result of the contravention (an aggrieved person).
 (2) An application for orders under this section may be made by the Commission or any aggrieved person.
 (3) The application must be made within 1 year of the date of the pecuniary penalty order.
 (4) The court may make an order under this section whether or not any aggrieved person is party to the proceedings.
 (5) In proceedings under this section, the court may make such orders as to cost as it thinks fit.

-### 87B Offence relating to price-quality regulation
+### 87B Offence relating to price-quality, quality, or performance requirement regulation
 (1) A person commits an offence if—
-  (a) the person, knowing that particular goods or services are subject to price-quality regulation, intentionally contravenes a price-quality requirement in respect of the goods or services; or
+  (a) the person, knowing that particular goods or services are subject to price-quality, quality, or performance requirement regulation, intentionally contravenes a price-quality, quality, or performance requirement in respect of the goods or services; or
   (b) the person is subject to an order under section 87C(1)﻿(b) and fails to comply with the order.
 (2) A person who commits an offence under subsection (1) is liable on conviction to a fine not exceeding $200,000 in the case of an individual, or $1,000,000 in any other case.
 (3)

-### 87C Injunction and other orders relating to price-quality regulation
+### 87C Injunction and other orders relating to price-quality, quality, or performance requirement regulation
-(1) If the court is satisfied that goods or services that are subject to price-quality regulation are being supplied, or are likely to be supplied, in contravention of any price-quality requirement applying with respect to those goods or services, the court may do either or both of the following:
+(1) If the court is satisfied that goods or services that are subject to price-quality, quality, or performance requirement regulation are being supplied, or are likely to be supplied, in contravention of any price-quality, quality, or performance requirement applying with respect to those goods or services, the court may do either or both of the following:
-  (a) grant an injunction restraining any supplier of those goods or services from supplying them in contravention of the price-quality requirement:
+  (a) grant an injunction restraining any supplier of those goods or services from supplying them in contravention of the price-quality, quality, or performance requirement:
-  (b) make an order requiring the supplier to supply the goods or services in accordance with the price-quality requirement applying to them.
+  (b) make an order requiring the supplier to supply the goods or services in accordance with the price-quality, quality, or performance requirement applying to them.
 (2) An application for an injunction or an order under this section may be made by any person.

 **Injunctions generally**